Modified regular black holes with time delay and 1-loop quantum correction: Modified regular black hole with and

 Next we focus on the mass dependent behavior of $K_{max}$ for these two black holes.
 It is known in \cite{Ling:2021olm} that when $G(r)=1$, both black holes are characterized by the fact that $K_{max}$ is independent of the mass of black holes.
 However, when $G(r)$ is turned on we find this feature does not hold anymore.
 This is not surprising if one recalls that an arbitrarily large time delay would make the metric singular again.
 Therefore, in this case we demonstrate the mass dependent behavior of $K_{max}$ for different values of $\gamma$ in Fig.\ref{fig4v2}.
 First of all, when $G(r)=1$, namely $\gamma=0$, $K_{max}$ is a constant indeed (see the left plot of Fig.\ref{fig4v2}), while with the increase of $\gamma$, we notice that $K_{max}$ becomes larger and depends on the mass.
 In particular, it is surprising to notice that as $\gamma$ approaches $\gamma_{max}$, $K_{max}$ with small masses becomes larger, and this phenomenon is observed for both black hole with $x=2/3, \ n=2$ and Bardeen black hole, as illustrated in Fig.\ref{fig4v2} ($\gamma=0.4$ in the left plot while $\gamma=1-3\times 10^{-5}$ in the right plot).
 It is this fact that $K_{max}$ with small masses always grows up to one at first and determines the value of $\gamma_{max}$ when we scan the mass of black holes.
 This tendency also gives us more difficulty to figure out $\gamma_{max}$ by scanning the mass of black holes in Fig.\ref{fig1v2}.
 On the other hand, $K_{max}$ always becomes saturated in large mass limit.
 This nice feature is important for us to pick out a $\gamma_{max}$ to preserve $K_{max}$ to be sub-Planckian always.
 In addition, we remark that for Bardeen black hole, the mass dependent behavior of $K_{max}$ does not change much until $\gamma\rightarrow \gamma_{max}$, and the mass scale is much larger than that for the black hole with $x=2/3, \ n=2$, which is the reflection of the fact $M_{min}\propto \alpha^3$ since we have set $\alpha=20$.

-Finally, we remark that the presence of $G(r)$ does not change the thermodynamical behavior of the black hole qualitatively, as illustrated in Fig.\ref{fig6}.
-The only difference is that the maximal value of the Hawking temperature becomes smaller slightly with the increase of $\gamma$.
+Finally, the thermodynamical behavior of the black hole is illustrated in Fig.\ref{fig6} and Fig.\ref{fig6v2}.
+We find that the maximal value of the Hawking temperature becomes smaller slightly with the increase of $\gamma$, while the entropy becomes larger slightly with the increase of $\gamma$.